Seeking COVID-19 Survivors for Plasma Donation

 How to Help by Donating Blood Plasma

 Memorial Healthcare System is participating in the Convalescent Plasma Expanded Access Program led by Mayo Clinic to research the use of donated blood as a treatment for people with severe COVID-19.

 People who have fully recovered from COVID-19 do so because the liquid portion of blood (plasma) contains antibodies, which are capable of fighting the virus that causes the illness.
 Giving people the plasma from those who have recovered from the virus, may lead to a faster recovery.

 Criteria for Blood Plasma Donors

-Donors must meet all the required screening criteria for blood donation and the additional FDA criteria, as follows:
+Individuals must meet all required screening criteria for blood donation and the additional FDA criteria:

 How to Donate Blood Plasma